 Growth rings, also known as trees rings or annual rings, are annual layers of tree growth that can be seen when looking at the cross section of a tree trunk.
 Looking at the rings, you can determine the age of the tree by counting the rings.
 By looking at rings, you can also study the response of the tree to environmental conditions like a really dry or wet year.
 The study of tree rings is called dendrochronology.

-The research team will be studying mostly white spruce trees on the North Slope of Alaska.
-They will collect samples from the boreal forest and farther north around the tree line, or the place too far north for trees to grow.
-They will collect samples by coring trees, taking tree measurements, and recording observations about the environment around the trees.
+The research team studied mostly white spruce trees on the North Slope of Alaska.
+They collected samples from the boreal forest and further north around the tree line (the place too far north for trees to grow).
+They collected samples by coring trees, taking tree measurements, and recording observations about the environment around the trees.

-Using this study, the research team is looking at environmental conditions of the past and trying to determine which conditions have the greatest impacts on tree growth.
-The records will be compared to similar data from around the entire arctic to better understand the response of boreal forests to changes in seasonality.
+Using this study, the research team looked at environmental conditions of the past and tried to determine which conditions have the greatest impacts on tree growth.
+The records were compared to similar data from around the entire arctic to better understand the response of boreal forests to changes in seasonality.

 Where Are They?

-The team will be camping and conducting their research in the Arctic National Wildlife Refuge (ANWR) in the Firth River area, in northeastern Alaska.
-The Arctic Refuge is the largest National Wildlife Refuge consisting of around 19,000,000 acres.
-It was established for many reasons, including the conservation and preservation of over 300 wildlife species, to fulfill international treaty obligations, and provide opportunities for continued subsistence uses.
+The team camped and conducted their research in the Arctic National Wildlife Refuge (ANWR) in the Firth River area, in northeastern Alaska.
+The Arctic Refuge is the largest National Wildlife Refuge, consisting of around 19,000,000 acres.
+It was established for many reasons, including the conservation and preservation of over 300 wildlife species, to fulfill international treaty obligations, and to provide opportunities for continued subsistence uses.
 Inupiat Eskimo and Gwich’in Indian peoples primarily inhabit the Arctic National Wildlife Refuge.
-To arrive at their field site, the research team will charter a flight on a small plane into their field site.
+To arrive at their field site, the research team chartered a flight on a small plane into their field site.